 - The person with blood group B can donate blood to the person with blood types B and AB.

 - A person with blood group AB can donate blood to only the person with blood type AB.

-- And, a person with blood group O can donate blood to the person with all blood types A, B, AB and O and hence it refers to “Universal donor”.
+- A person with blood group O can donate blood to the person with all blood types A, B, AB and O and hence called Universal donor.

 |Can give blood to the person with blood type

 |A, B, AB and O

-Agglutination reaction determines the ABO blood type which characterizes by the clump formation in the blood.
-ABO blood group system accepts by the National Research Council and popularly known as “Landsteiner classification“.
+Therefore, the ABO blood group system is one of the popular technique to classify human blood.
+ABO blood group system majorly classifies the blood into four types, i.e. A, B, AB and O. Agglutination reaction determines the ABO blood type, which is determined by the clump formation in the blood.
+ABO blood group system was accepted by the National Research Council and popularly known as Landsteiner classification.
 Karl Landsteiner won the Nobel prize in the year 1930 for his contribution in this.